Criminal syndicalism: Constitutionality

 Some argued that criminal syndicalism laws violated the United States Constitution.

 In Whitney v.
 California, 274 U.S. 357 (1927), the Supreme Court held that California's law suppressing speech advocating criminal acts against the state did not violate the right to freedom of speech as enumerated in the First Amendment, since it encouraged a bad tendency in listeners.

-However, that holding Whitney was overturned in Brandenburg v.
-Ohio, 395 U.S. 444 (1969), where the Court replaced the "bad tendency" test with "imminent lawless action" test.
-Since the Ohio Criminal Syndicalism law criminalized speech that did not incite imminent lawless action, the Ohio law violated the Freedom of Speech clause of the First Amendment.
+The Supreme Court, however, in Brandenburg v.
+Ohio, 395 U.S. 444 (1969), overturned the holding in Whitney.
+The Court replaced the "bad tendency" test" with an "imminent lawless" test.
+The Court invalidated the Ohio Criminal Syndicalism act, as violative of the first amendment, because the act criminalized speech that did not incite lawless action.